 Verifiable Requests for Copy, Deletion and Right to Know.
 Subject to certain exceptions, California consumers have the right to make the following requests, at no charge, up to twice every 12 months.
 Please see the Submitting Requests section below for instructions about how to exercise your rights:

 Deletion: The right to request deletion of their personal information that we have collected about them, subject to certain exemptions, and to have such personal information deleted, except where necessary that we maintain such personal information in order to:

-- Complete the transaction for which the personal information was collected, provide a good or service requested by the consumer, or reasonably anticipated within the context of a business’s ongoing business relationship with the consumer, or otherwise perform a contract between the business and the consumer.
+- Where appropriate, complete the transaction for which the personal information was collected, provide a good or service requested by the consumer, or reasonably anticipated within the context of a business's ongoing business relationship with the consumer, or otherwise perform a contract between the business and the consumer.

 - Detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity; or prosecute those responsible for that activity.

 - Debug to identify and repair errors that impair existing intended functionality.

 - Exercise free speech, ensure the right of another consumer to exercise his or her right of free speech, or exercise another right provided for by law.